rapmd73/Companion/README.md

 - **Mugsy** This is a play of the ganster characters from Bug Bunny cartoons or Rockey the mobster, or Dick Dastardly.
 It is kept is the same light hwearted humor.
 - **Tipsy** This is the playful side of AI.
 Completely whimsical at all times and makes for a really nice addition to any server.

+#### /home/Companion/Personas/Tipsy

+- **Tipsy.broke** A list on responses where one will be given to the user is the OpenAI API doesn't respond.
+The more the better and one response per line.
+Responses should be in-line with the persona you are creating.
+- **Tipsy.cfg** Configuration settings, like how much to remember, for this persona.
+- **Tipsy.persona** The actual persona of the character you are creating.
+Consists os a system role that define the personality amd multiple user/assissant line the refine/shape the persona with mock questions/responses.
+- **Tipsy.png** Any PNG allowed by the Discord TOS.
+This one was created by an AI generator.
+- **Tipsy.vulgarity** A list of responses when the user uses vulgarities, one per line and the more responses the better.

 #### /home/Companion/Personas/Marcus

 - Marcus.broke